Race-specific training

 It’s easy to overdo it, leading to injury and time spent recovering (rather than training).

-They represent the workout’s metabolic stress – its impact on your body.
+They represent the workout’s metabolic stress – its impact on your body from the workout intensities and durations.

 A one-hour run at Threshold Power produces a score of 100.